cloudbees-days/jenkins-x-workshop/create-quickstart.md

 **?
 API Token:**- enter your GitHub personal access token.
 If you don't have one then click on this [link](https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo) - logging in to GitHub with the same GitHub account used in the previus steps and enter the API token.

 **?
 Enter the new repository name:** - this will be your project name and the name of the repository created for the project.
-We will all call 'go-http', so  enter **go-http**.
+We will all call 'jx-go-http', so  enter **jx-go-http**.

 **?
 Would you like to initialise git now?** Choose the value "Y" to initialize git for your new project.